fluxo-js/fluxo/README.md

 ##Extending a Store

-You may want attach some custom behaviors to your stores, you can do this creating your own [ES6 class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) and extending `Fluxo.ObjectStore` or `Fluxo.CollectionStore`.
+You may want to attach some custom behaviours to your stores, you can do this creating your own [ES6 class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) and extending `Fluxo.ObjectStore` or `Fluxo.CollectionStore`.

 ```js